 Nicola Amadora: Yeah.
 Yeah.
 Oh, they can just sign up.
 I don’t write too many newsletters.
 I don’t want to inundate people once in a while, once in a while, and they can just sign up and and we also do some sacred activism work here.
 Great.
 That’s, I’m one of the leaders in the field there.
 Cool.

 Rick Archer: Great, well, I really enjoyed this.
 I think people watching will have enjoyed it.
 Also.
 Any kind of final words you want to say before we conclude?

-Nicola Amadora: to say thank you, to you, my message was more for the people who are watching it that to you, I want to say thank you, you’re doing such a beautiful job, beautiful work that you making available, and it will, like I mentioned in the email, it will help many people to find their way in this jungle.
+Nicola Amadora: to say thank you, to you, my message was more for the people who are watching it that to you, I want to say thank you, you’re doing such a beautiful job, beautiful work that you making available.
+And it will, like I mentioned in the email, it will help many people to find their way in this jungle.

 Rick Archer: Yeah, well, I really enjoy it.
 And it’s not like some big sacrifice or anything.
 It’s like I do this, you know, for all my life.
 I really love doing this.
-In fact, I got a email from a guy the other day who had been some kind of a psychotherapist or something in Chicago.
+In fact, I got an email from a guy the other day who had been some kind of a psychotherapist or something in Chicago.
 And he said as a result of BatGap He’s sold his practice, which was like this 3000 square foot office space that had all these different therapists in it and, and gave away all his belongings and moved to India.
 He said, so thank you

 Nicola Amadora: It’s wonderful to hear such stories that that there’s many of those stories, it would be nice to have a page on your website to write you know, what was your what, you know, what impact

 Rick Archer: when you do have a page, we have a Testimonials page, and there’s a lot of stories like that.
 So if you feel like if people can watch, look, check out that Testimonials page and read some of them.